mckeeh3/me-dot-u-dot/README.md

 Access agent learning progression through the web interface's "View Journal" feature for any AI player.

+### Game Action Log Viewer

+Use `/game-action-log.html` to inspect every move and tool call in chronological order:

+- **Recent games list** – jump straight into a match or open either player’s leader-board record via the scroll icons.
+- **Action stream** – see timestamps, actors, tool invocations, prompts, and responses with pagination for long games.
+- **Detail pane** – select any row to read the full payload (including model prompts, responses, and guardrail events) in a fixed-width panel.
+- **Cross-page navigation** – player links route back to `/leader-board.html` with the relevant player/game preselected, keeping investigation flows tight.

+This viewer is invaluable when auditing odd agent behaviour, verifying tool discipline, or tracing how lessons should feed into the playbook and system prompt.

 ### Agent Role Journal System

 The agent role journal complements the playbook history by recording every version of the system prompt that governs an agent's behavior: